Ivan Yarygin

 Ivan Sergeyevich Yarygin (Иван Сергеевич Ярыгин; 7 November 1948 – 11 October 1997) was a Soviet and Russian heavyweight freestyle wrestler.
 Between 1970 and 1980 he won all his major international competitions, except for the 1970 and 1974 European championships where he placed second.
 Yarygin was an Olympic champion in 1972 and 1976, being the first wrestler to go through an Olympic competition with straight pin victories and no foul points, a world champion in 1973, a World Cup winner five times, has never lost a single match in World Cup competition, and a European champion in 1972 and 1975–76, and won a world cup in 1973, 1976–77 and 1979–80.
 He also set a record for the fastest pin victory in the World Cup history at 27 seconds.
 After retiring in 1980, he headed the Soviet freestyle wrestling team from 1982 to 1992 and the Russian Wrestling Federation from 1993 until his untimely death in a car crash in 1997.
 An exceptional upper-body wrestler, Yarygin was widely regarded for his tremendous physique and high-strength aggressive style, always aiming to pin down his opponents, with most of his stoppage wins came by way of fall achieved through rapid fireman's lift and slamming the opponent to the mat.
 One of the most prestigious tournaments in the World was put together in his honor - The Golden Grand Prix Ivan Yarygin Tournament is held annually in Krasnoyarsk, Russia, and has the reputation of being one of the hardest tournaments in the World.
 The Yarygin Memorial annually sees the world's best wrestlers come to Siberia, with the added element that Russia's autonomous oblasts and republics such as Dagestan and Chechnya field independent teams alongside an All-Russia selection.

 Biography

 Childhood and early career

 Yarygin was born as the sixth child in a family of ten siblings.
 Most members of his family were heavily built and physically active people.
 Since early age Yarygin helped his father at his blacksmith workshop.
 As a teenager he wanted to become a football goalkeeper, and took up wrestling only in 1966, aged 18.
 He then was drafted and went on to win the Soviet Armed Forces heavyweight championships in Sambo wrestling, gaining the Master of Sports degree in Sambo.
-He then switched to freestyle wrestling, and won 1968 RSFSR national youth championships and 1969 Soviet youth championships.
+He then switched to freestyle wrestling, and won 1968 Russian SFSR national youth championships and 1969 Soviet youth championships.